 Try not to be embarrassed about any questions.
 Your medical provider is able to address your concerns regarding sexual matters (including contraception, sexually transmitted illnesses (STIs) and physical symptoms of your anal/genital regions), mental illness and suicidality, and alcohol/drug use or any other sensitive subjects.

 Advocate for yourself.
 Let your medical provider know your specific requests and concerns.
-If you are not satisfied with your healthcare, ask questions, or you can also speak to the Medical Director (Dr. John Tsai), the Director of Wellness Services (Dr. Jennifer Howes), your resident advisor, or the student Deans.
+If you are not satisfied with your healthcare, ask questions, or you can also speak to the Medical Director (Dr. John Tsai) or the Director of Wellness Services (Dr. Jennifer Howes).
 Everyone will try to assist you as best they can.

 Seek another opinion if you are dissatisfied or still have questions after you appointment.
 It is reasonable to see another medical provider for another evaluation, whether it is at the Student Health Center or with an outside provider.
 This may provide some reassurance or provide a different way to approach a medical condition.

 Reducing Waiting Time

 Due to the unpredictable nature of medical problems and patient care, sometimes waiting is inevitable.
 Our staff works to minimize wait times while providing good care to all students who come to the Health Center.
 The three most common reasons for having to wait even if you have a scheduled appointment are: